Tanq16/blog_site/_posts/2023-05-07-homelab-traggo.md

 ![Traggo List View UI](/assets/post-images/traggoui.png)

-***Tip:*** Eventually, using tags may become odd since the application expects a value after the `:` when you tag an event.
+>Eventually, using tags may become odd since the application expects a value after the `:` when you tag an event.
 To avoid this, each entry can be a `.` character after the `:` so only the tag name is visible.
 All other details can live in the Note section for every event.
+{: .prompt-tip }

 Traggo also has a dashboard view where you can display several charts with specific statistics based on how you track time.
 The default credentials for the application are `admin:admin`.
 Feel free NOT to change it for security reasons 😉.